kafkaesque-io/pulsar-beam/README.md

 2. To consume the data, data can be pushed to a webhook.
 3. To consume the data, data can be retrieved by an HTTP GET method.

+The development is in an early stage.
+Please email `contact@kafkaesque.io` for any inquiry or demo.
+Opening an issue and PR are welcomed!

 ## Advantages
 1. Since Beam speaks http, it is language and OS independent.
 You can take advantage of powerhouse of Apache Pulsar without limitation to choice of client and OS.